rails/rails/guides/source/active_storage_overview.md

 }
 ```

-If you need to track the progress of the file upload, you can pass a third
-parameter to the `DirectUpload` constructor.
-During the upload, DirectUpload
-will call the object's `directUploadWillStoreFileWithXHR` method.
-You can then
-bind your own progress handler on the XHR.
+If you need to track the progress of the file upload, you can pass a third parameter to the `DirectUpload` constructor.
+The third parameter can either be a callback or an object/class that implements `directUploadWillStoreFileWithXHR`.
+During the upload, DirectUpload will either call the object's/class' `directUploadWillStoreFileWithXHR` method or the provided callback.
+You can then bind your own progress handler on the XHR.

 ```js
 import { DirectUpload } from "@rails/activestorage"